PEmbarach/Tik-Tak-Toe/README.md

 ## Bugs
 ### Solves Bugs
-- When I wrote the code, when entering a value above the number of positions, it broke, making it impossible to continue.
-With the implementation of the function `valid_number()` this bug was solved.
+- When I wrote the code, when entering a value above the number of positions or a string or even a already played value, it broke, making it impossible to continue.
+When I change the choice input logic this bug was solved.

 ### Unfixed Bugs
 - No unfixed bugs